coredns/coredns/middleware/kubernetes/README.md

     label "environment" : "staging", "tenant" : "customerB" }
 ~~~

-* Test with CoreDNS caching.
-CoreDNS caching for DNS response is working using
-  the `cache` directive.
-Tested working using 20s cache timeout and A-record queries.
+    * Expose arbitrary kubernetes repository data as TXT records?
+    * Support custom user-provided templates for k8s names.
+A string provided
+      in the middleware configuration like `{service}.{namespace}.{type}` defines
+      the template of how to construct record names for the zone.
+This example
+      would produce `myservice.mynamespace.svc.cluster.local`.
+* DNS Correctness
+    * Do we need to generate synthetic zone records for namespaces?
+    * Do we need to generate synthetic zone records for the skydns synthetic zones?
+* Performance
+    * Improve lookup to reduce size of query result obtained from k8s API.
+      (namespace-based?, other ideas?)
+    * Caching of k8s API dataset.
     * DNS response caching is good, but we should also cache at the http query
       level as well.
 (Take a look at https://github.com/patrickmn/go-cache as
       a potential expiring cache implementation for the http API queries.)
+    * Push notifications from k8s for data changes rather than pull via API?
+* Test cases
+	* Implement test cases for http data parsing using dependency injection
+      for http get operations.
+    * Test with CoreDNS caching.
+CoreDNS caching for DNS response is working
+      using the `cache` directive.
+Tested working using 20s cache timeout
+      and A-record queries.
+Automate testing with cache in place.